juliensf/mercury-uuid/README.md

 ## LICENSE

-'mercury_json' is licensed under a simple 2-clause BSD style license.
+'mercury_uuid' is licensed under a simple 2-clause BSD style license.
 See the file [COPYING](COPYING) for details.

 ## TODO